Table of Contents

 Workup of Meckel’s Diverticulum

 - CBC (hemoglobin and hematocrit levels would be low while bleeding).
-Patients with the hemorrhagic syndrome in 58% of cases develop anemia (8,8 g/dL).
-Iron deficiency anemia, vitamin B12 or foliate deficiency anemia, as well as low albumin and ferritin levels, are detected in such sufferers due to the inflammatory bowel disease.
+Patients with hemorrhagic syndrome develop anemia (8,8 g/dL) in 58% of cases.
+Iron deficiency anemia, vitamin B12 deficiency anemia, or foliate deficiency anemia, as well as low albumin and ferritin levels, are detected in such patients due to inflammatory bowel disease.

 - Electrolyte, glucose level